Frequently Asked Questions

 - If a non-English speaking person must be spoken with regarding a federal aid project site, am I required to do anything special to communicate with them?

 This is covered by the Limited English Proficiency component of Title VI.
-Executive Order 13166 requires meaningful access to all federal financially assisted programs and activities by persons with limited English proficiency (LEP).
+Executive Order 13166 requires meaningful access for persons with limited English proficiency (LEP) to all programs and activities that receive federal financial assistance.
 State "English-only" laws do not relieve an entity that receives federal funding from its responsibilities under federal anti-discrimination laws.
-Various options are available for providers, including a list of interpreters.
-Limited English Proficiency Interpreters List

 - Is there specific Title VI language that is required in contracts for federal aid projects?

 Yes.
-Language required in contracts can be found in the Title VI Party.
+Language required in contracts can be found in the Nondiscrimination Contract Attachment.